Marcelo Bielsa: Uruguay national team

 On 15 May 2023, the Uruguay national team announced Bielsa as their new manager, becoming the second foreign trainer after another Argentinian coach, Daniel Passarella, was appointed in the year 2000.
 (Note: Even though Juan Hohberg was also Argentinian, he became a nationalized Uruguayan before becoming the national team coach.)
-After the poor performance of Uruguay in 2022 FIFA World Cup, Bielsa decided to rejuvenate the team by calling 14 uncapped new players against the friendly matches of Nicaragua and Cuba, leaving the veteran players who participated in the World Cup four times (2010, 2014, 2018, and 2022) Edinson Cavani, Fernando Muslera, and Luis Suárez out of the squad.
-On 14 June, Bielsa started his cycle as Uruguay's coach with a victory over Nicaragua by 4–1 in the Estadio Centenario, six days later in the same venue, another victory arose against Cuba by 2–0.
-Controversially, Bielsa decided to once again not to call the veterans in his next set of matches, the press was specially concerned by the absence of Cavani and Suárez, and also by his team conformation, with Sergio Rochet being the oldest one in the squad.
-On 8 September, Bielsa managed to get a home victory over Chile in the 2026 FIFA World Cup qualifiers debut by 3–1.
+After the poor performance of Uruguay at the 2022 FIFA World Cup, Bielsa decided to rejuvenate the team by calling 14 uncapped new players for friendly matches against Nicaragua and Cuba, leaving the veteran players who participated in the World Cup four times (2010, 2014, 2018, and 2022) Edinson Cavani, Fernando Muslera, and Luis Suárez out of the squad.
+On 14 June, Bielsa started his cycle as Uruguay's coach with a 4–1 victory over Nicaragua in the Estadio Centenario; six days later at the same venue, his team defeated Cuba 2–0.
+Controversially, Bielsa decided once again not to call up the veterans in his next set of matches; the press were especially concerned by the absence of Cavani and Suárez, and also by his team conformation, with Sergio Rochet being the oldest one in the squad.
+On 8 September, Bielsa managed to get a 3–1 home victory over Chile in first game of the 2026 FIFA World Cup qualifiers.
 Four days later in Quito, Uruguay lost against Ecuador 2–1 despite leading the score at the end of the first half.
-Darwin Núñez was substituted at halftime, and Bielsa declared to the press that the reason behind was preventive since the player arrived to the squad with "muscular difficulties".
+Darwin Núñez was substituted at half time, and Bielsa declared to the press that the reason behind was preventive since the player arrived to the squad with "muscular difficulties".